BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - typescript is working correctly
 - you are generating decalaration(.d.ts) files
-- you have *&lt;PackageReference&gt;* in .csproj
+- you have *&lt;PackageReference TSRuntime.SourceGenerator&gt;* in .csproj
 - you have *&lt;AdditionalFiles&gt;* in .csproj
 - you have a *tsconfig.tsruntime.json*-file
 - you are using *Microsoft.JSInterop* namespace
 - restart Visual Studio to reload the generator

-**Note**: The error TS18003 is not something to worry about.
-It looks something like this:
-*Build:No inputs were found in config file 'path'.
-Specified 'include' paths were '["**/*"]' and 'exclude' paths were '["bin","obj","Properties","**/*.js","**/*.jsx"]'*.
-That simply means, you have not created a .ts-file yet.
-Just create a .ts-file and the error will go away.

 <br></br>